 Autumn Leaves - Easy Chord Melody Arrangement For Beginners - Tabs and chords

 Autumn leaves is one of the most popular non-American jazz standards on pick-up gigs and records.
 It is a must-know tune for any jazz guitarist and a great choice when you want to play both chords and melody on guitar.
-Indeed, the chord progression is not difficult to learn and easy to play.
-This blog article provides an easy chord melody arrangement to play the famous jazz tune on guitar.
-This lesson runs in three steps :
+This guitar lesson provides an easy chord melody arrangement to play this famous jazz tune.